The syntax of a Racket program is defined by

 Changed in version 6.3 of package base: Changed local bindings to have a specific phase level, like top-level and module bindings.

-A syntax object combines a simpler Racket value, such as a symbol or pair, with a scope set at each phase level, source-location information, syntax properties, and tamper status.
-In particular, an identifier is represented as a syntax object that combines a symbol with scope sets and other information.
-The lexical information of a syntax object is its scope set combined with the portion of the global table of bindings that is relevant to the syntax object’s set of scopes.
+A syntax object combines a simpler Racket value, such as a symbol or pair, with lexical information, source-location information, syntax properties, and tamper status.
+The lexical information of a syntax object comprises a set of scope sets, one for each phase level.
+In particular, an identifier is represented as a syntax object containing a symbol, and its lexical information can be combined with the global table of bindings to determine its binding (if any) at each phase level.